otroan/memos/per-tenant-errors.md

 Where only the first option allows us to selectively use the extra two bytes in vlib_buffer_t.

+In the punt/drop node the error counters are incremented directly from a graph node.
+There is also an API vlib_error_count(vlib_main_t * vm, uword node_index, uword counter, uword increment), which does not have access to vlib_buffer_t.
+How should that get access to vnet_buffer(b)->tenant_id?
+If signature is changed, it's called > 100 times in the code base.

 ## Assumptions
 - Space has to be found vlib_buffer_t.
 A u16 is likely enough.
 - Both the global error counters and the per-tenant counter will be incremented.
 Ensuring the total counter is unchanged with the introduction of per-tenant counters.